 A precinct is the smallest political unit in the country.
 It is your neighborhood.
-You know the people and you know what issues are most important.
-The precinct is where politics most impacts you, and where you can make the biggest difference in your life and for your community.
+You know the people and you know what issues are the most important.
+The precinct level is where politics most impacts you and where you can make the biggest difference in your life and for your community.

 Contact for questions:

 The leader of our Precinct Delegate team is Amy Teare (firstname.lastname@example.org).

 Help Democrats get registered to vote.

-Identify other Democrats, and recruit new Party members.
+Identify other Democrats in your neighborhood and recruit new Democratic Party members.

 Help turn out the Democratic vote in your neighborhood on Election Day.

 Keep Democratic leaders informed about the issues that concern voters.

 How do Precinct Delegates get elected?